danny1113/html-parser-builder/README.md

 ### CaptureAll

-Using `CaptureAll` is the same as `querySelectorAll`, you pass in CSS selector to find all HTML elements that is satisfied the selector, and you can transform it to any other type you want:
+Using `CaptureAll` is the same as `querySelectorAll`, you pass in CSS selector to find all HTML elements that match the selector, and you can transform it to any other type you want:

 You can use this API with various declaration that is most suitable for you: